⚠️ CAUTION — With Conditions — Dates

 ✅ Reality: Cooking changes texture and can reduce some compounds, but the core concern with dates — primarily its effect on digestion or specific organ systems — often persists.
 Cooking also does not neutralise toxic compounds like thiosulfates (onion/garlic family) or oxalates.
 Check the preparation guide in this article carefully.

-"When Indian pet parents ask me about dates, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With dates, the factors that matter most are preparation and quantity — not just the safety rating.
 Knowing the safety class is step one — amount and frequency are the bigger step two.
 The katori portions are a guide, not a prescription — read your own dog and scale accordingly."

 Sources & References